MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

 5. Provision numbers and assign them to DUOs  [ask Tony]

-6. Hydrate the AAs [what the hell does this mean?]
+6. Hydrate the AAs [what  does this mean?]

+**How does [New-CsHybridApplicationEndpoint](https://docs.microsoft.com/en-us/powershell/module/skype/new-cshybridapplicationendpoint?view=skype-ps) fit into this process?**

 ## Moving an Exchange UM Auto Attendant to Cloud Auto Attendant